New Ordinance Requirements

 It is illegal to furnish tobacco products to persons under 21 years of age.
 BACP tests the sales practices of retailers to determine compliance with Chicago’s underage provisions.
 The sale of tobacco products to a minor is prohibited, and the required warning sign must be conspicuously posted.
 BACP investigators, with the assistance of a youth participant, will test a business to determine if a sale is made to the minor.
 The youth participant will provide his or her actual age to the store clerk.
 If a sale is made and/or the required warning sign is not posted, enforcement action will be taken.

-- NEW!
-Clean Indoor Air Ordinance Information
+- Clean Indoor Air Ordinance Information I Ordinace

 - Retail Tobacco Dealer Requirements